//

 top of page

-Research in the Neigh Lab broadly focuses on the mechanisms by which genetics and experience interact to modify the function of brain and its interactions with the other organ systems of the body.
-We are a question driven lab and believe that the techniques and approaches we use must meet the demands of those scientific questions.
+Research in the Neigh Lab broadly focuses on how genetics and experience interact to modify the brain's function and interactions with other organ systems.
+We are a question-driven lab and believe that the techniques and approaches we use must meet the demands of those questions.

 Currently, there are three main focuses of research underway in the lab: the implications of chronic adolescent stress, the endocrine/immune balance disruptions of HIV, and the metabolic drivers of stress-induced neural compromise.
 These divisions are fluid and responsive to the new information provided by the data that we generate, the innovative ideas of the research team, and the availability of funds to complete the work in the most rigorous manner possible.